-- Medical and health history: Information from the antenatal, perinatal, neonatal, past and current periods in relation to hearing, vision, physical, and mental health conditions. - Family history and family function: Presence of medical, psychiatric and neurodevelopmental conditions (including autism) among immediate and extended family members as well as social and environment factors (e.g., family violence, substance abuse, neglect and trauma, support networks) - Developmental and educational history: How the client has presented during their lifetime in terms of early developmental milestones for cognition, communication, social, and gross/fine motor and personal care skills as well as the presence of any developmental regression. - Autism-specific characteristics: Reported and observed experiences, preferences, and behaviours relating to social communication/interaction and restricted, repetitive patterns of behaviour outlined in either the current DSM-5-TR or ICD-11 diagnostic criteria. - Functioning and participation in life activities. - Other characteristics and/or behaviours that may indicate the presence of a cooccurring condition and/or differential diagnosis. - 45.5 Practitioners should consider the aspects of the client (e.g., communication skills, daily living skills), their contexts (e.g., support networks, accessibility of their environments, adjustments in place in their environments), and interactions between the two, when evaluating, documenting, and reporting the client's functioning.

-- 45.6 Practitioners should consider the client's functioning with respect to their current activity demands, as well as contextual factors that act as barriers and/or enablers to functioning. - 45.7 Practitioners should enquire about changes (including fluctuations) in functioning and support needs the client may experience in different contexts and/or over time, and the extent to which support needs have been met. - 45.8 Practitioners should be aware of the limitations of using 'levels of support need' specified in the DSM-5-TR to describe a person's level of functioning, including the risks associated with using them to make decisions regarding access to services.
+- Developmental and educational history: How the client has presented during their lifetime in terms of early developmental milestones for cognition, communication, social, and gross/fine motor and personal care skills, as well as the presence of any developmental regression. - Autism-specific characteristics: Reported and observed experiences, preferences, and behaviours relating to social communication/interaction and restricted, repetitive patterns of behaviour outlined in either the current DSM-5-TR or ICD-11 diagnostic criteria. - Functioning and participation in life activities. - Other characteristics and/or behaviours that may indicate the presence of a co-occurring condition and/or differential diagnosis, including cognitive functioning. - 45.5 Practitioners should consider the aspects of the client (e.g., communication skills, daily living skills), their contexts (e.g., support networks, accessibility of their environments, adjustments in place in their environments), and interactions between the two, when evaluating, documenting, and reporting the client's functioning. - 45.6 Practitioners should consider the client's functioning with respect to their current activity demands, as well as contextual factors that act as barriers and/or enablers to functioning. - 45.7 Practitioners should enquire about changes (including fluctuations) in functioning and support needs the client may experience in different contexts and/or over time, and the extent to which support needs have been met. - 45.8 Practitioners should consider all plausible explanations for a client's behaviour when establishing their strengths and support needs, as well as considering diagnostic characteristics.
+For example: - A client may be engaging in behaviours that harm themselves, others, and/or property.
+Practitioners should consider the nature and possible functions of behaviour (e.g., what the client may be communicating through the behaviour), as well as individual and environmental factors that influence and maintain the behaviour.
+Consideration should also be given to aspects of the client's health and wellbeing, including medical conditions, that may cause and/or contribute to the behaviour (e.g., a child hitting their head due to earache, unrecognised constipation). - A client may avoid demands and expectations in everyday life to an extreme extent.
+Rather than being viewed as the client being oppositional or defiant, practitioners should consider whether the behaviours are instead driven by an anxiety-based need to be in control.
+Pathological (or extreme) demand avoidance refers to a set of characteristics that can co-occur with autism and is recognised as a behavioural profile within autism.
+This profile is also referred to as persistent drive for autonomy, emphasising the function the behaviours serve. - 45.9 Practitioners should be aware of the limitations of using 'levels of support need' specified in the DSM-5-TR to describe a person's level of functioning, including the risks associated with using them to make decisions regarding access to services.
 Where these levels are used for descriptive purposes, practitioners may use the findings from an Assessment of Functioning to inform the categorisation of 'severity level' (in cases where DSM-5-TR criteria are used) without the need for repeating a Diagnostic Evaluation.